 We also repeat our exercises using capital and output data from Nehru and Dhareshwar (1993).
-This is important because Cole et al. (2005) used this data to conclude that Latin America TFP during the post-war period corresponded to only 50% of the U.S. TFP.
+This is important because Cole et al. (2005) used this data to conclude that Latin America TFP during the post-war period corresponded to only 50% of the US TFP.
 The data set spans the period 1950-1990.
-We use Equation (3) to construct TFP measures for Latin America, Western Europe, and East Asia.
+We use expression (3) to construct TFP measures for Latin America, Western Europe and East Asia.

-As shown in Figure 3, from 1950 to 1975 average TFP in Latin America fluctuates a little above 80% of U.S. TFP.
-Mean relative TFP in Latin America fell continuously after the mid-1970s and in 1990 it amounted to only 55% of U.S. TFP.
-Hence, we conclude that our previous findings are confirmed using the Nehru and Dhareshwar (1993) data set.
+As shown in Figure 3, from 1950 to 1975 average TFP in Latin America fluctuates a little above 80% of US TFP.
+Mean relative TFP in Latin America fell continuously after the mid-seventies and in 1990 it amounted to only 55% of US TFP.
+Hence, we conclude that our previous findings are confirmed using the Nehru and Dhareshwar (1993) dataset.